petros-d/docs/docs/disaster-recovery.md

 ## Overview

-Every Astronomer Cloud Data Plane is designed to withstand and survive in-region Availability Zone (AZ) degradations and outages as described in [Resilience](resilience.md).
+The Astronomer Cloud Data Plane is designed to withstand and survive in-region Availability Zone (AZ) degradations and outages as described in [Resilience](resilience.md).

-To withstand a full region outage and achieve near real-time recovery, Astronomer recommends provisioning at least two Astronomer Clusters in alternate regions.
-For example, one Cluster in AWS `us-east-1` and another in `us-west-2`.
-To ensure that both the primary and secondary Clusters are in sync, we recommend deploying all changes to both.
+To withstand a full region outage and achieve near real-time recovery, Astronomer recommends provisioning at least two Astronomer clusters in alternate regions.
+For example, one cluster in AWS `us-east-1` and another in `us-west-2`.
+To ensure that both the primary and secondary clusters are in sync, we recommend deploying all changes to both.

-To simplify the responsibility of maintaining two Clusters, Astronomer plans to invest in Cluster and Deployment syncing strategies in 2022.
+To simplify the responsibility of maintaining two clusters, Astronomer plans to invest in cluster and Deployment syncing strategies in 2022.
 If you're interested in this functionality, please reach out and share feedback with [Astronomer Support](https://support.astronomer.io/).

 ## Full-Region Outages

-In the case of a full region outage, Astronomer will re-provision your Cluster(s) and all Deployments in an alternate region.
+In the case of a full region outage, Astronomer will re-provision your cluster(s) and all Deployments in an alternate region.
 The re-provisioning includes:

 - Cluster, including all nodes and most cluster-level configuration.
 - VPC.